Heather Rae Young & Tarek El Moussa Hint Christine Quinn May Not Be Invited To Their Wedding After Trash Talk

 “There’s no bad blood.
 I just don’t deal with her bullsh*t,” he added.

 Earlier this year, Christine compared Heather and Tarek to The Hills stars Heidi and Spencer Pratt in an interview with Page Six.
 In the interview, Selling Sunset’s sassiest star said she calls Heather and Tarek “Speidi” and insinuated they call the paparazzi to show up for staged photoshoots.
-She also poked fun at articles that show the lovebirds making cookies and watching movies and home and called it “ridiculous.”
+She also poked fun at articles that show the lovebirds making cookies and watching movies at home and called it “ridiculous.”

 While Christine may not get a Save the Date card, Heather has plenty of other co-stars who she still talks to regularly, including Mary Fitzgerald, Chrishell Stause, Maya Vander, and brokerage firm bosses Jason and Brett Oppenheim.